Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: ( )

 Our initial investigation and prior literature confirm that randomly corrupting any bit does not disrupt LLM performance.
-To conduct BFA without the knowledge of gradient and domain-specific data, an attacker has to develop a search algorithm that can identify specific regions of LLM that are vulnerable to bit corruption and, at the same time, independent of its application domain/data.
+To perform BFA without the knowledge of gradient and domain-specific data, an attacker has to develop a search algorithm that can identify specific regions of LLM that are vulnerable to bit corruption and, at the same time, independent of its application domain/data.
 To develop this search algorithm, an attacker has to answer two questions: i) Which layer contains the vulnerable bit? \& ii) What is the index of the vulnerable bit at that layer?

-We propose the first Gradient-Data-Free-BFA (GDF-BFA), which can identify specific regions inside an LLM that are susceptible to bit flips, leveraging two vulnerability indices: The first component narrows the search to one particular layer by identifying the most sensitive layer in the model to bit corruption, which we label the Layer Vulnerability Index (LVI).
+We propose the first \ourmethod \space (\ourmethodabbr), which can identify specific regions inside an LLM that are susceptible to bit flips, leveraging two vulnerability indices: The first component narrows the search to one particular layer by identifying the most sensitive layer in the model to bit corruption, which we label the Layer Vulnerability Index (LVI).
 Once the sensitive layer is selected, we propose a second metric, the Weight Vulnerability Index (WVI), to identify a vulnerable weight set.
 Neither of these indices requires any knowledge about the victim and can be computed using a publicly available dataset.
-Once the vulnerable weight index is identified for a specific LLM architecture, the attacker can transfer the location of a bit-flip to any victim dataset or domain of application regardless of generative or classification task, without knowing the victim's application.
+Once the sequence of vulnerable weight indexes is identified for a specific LLM architecture, the attacker can transfer the locations of a bit-flips to any victim dataset or domain of application regardless of generative or classification task, without knowing the victim's application.